edelstorm/documentations/docs/sign-up.md

 # Sign up to <small>- AWS</small>

 !!! tip "Advice"
     At each step, you will find instructions but also images or animations.
-Use that to better understand what you have to do.
+Use those to better understand what you have to do.

 ## Identification